adlnet/SCORM-to-xAPI-Wrapper/README.md

 * audio_captioning (value of cmi.learner_preference.audio_captioning)

 It is strongly recommended that implementers read and understand the [Experience API SCORM Profile](https://github.com/adlnet/xAPI-SCORM-Profile).
 Additional data model elements and behaviors identified in this profile will be implemented in a subsequent version.

+## Contributing to the project
+We welcome contributions to this project.
+Fork this repository, make changes and submit pull requests.
+If you're not comfortable with editing the code, please [submit an issue](https://github.com/adlnet/SCORM-to-xAPI-Wrapper/issues) and we'll be happy to address it.

 ## License
    Copyright &copy;2016 Advanced Distributed Learning